yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-arrays-intro/index.md

 //=> 11
 ```

-Going back to `why would this be useful`?
+Going back to "why would this be useful"?
 A teacher could have a program with an array of names, like this:

 ```js
 var students = ["Leta", "Ellen Mary", "Pam", "Megan", "Amy", "Sarah", "Robyn", "Courtney", "Rachel", "Allison", "Ruby", "Maile", "Julie", "Meg", "Christie", "Emmie", "Aurora", "Tori", "Juliana", "Kerry"];